Copyright Act of 1976: Term of protection

 Previous copyright law set the duration of copyright protection at 28 years with a possibility of a 28 year extension, for a total maximum term of 56 years.
 The 1976 Act, however, substantially increased the term of protection.
 Section 302 of the Act extended protection to "a term consisting of the life of the author and fifty years after the author's death".
 In addition, the Act created a static 75-year term (dated from the date of publication) for anonymous works, pseudonymous works, and works made for hire.
-The extension term for works copyrighted before 1978 that had not already entered the public domain was increased from 28 years to 47 years, giving a total term of 75 years.
+Under section 304, the extension term for works copyrighted before 1978 that had not already entered the public domain was increased from 28 years to 47 years, giving a total term of 75 years.

 In 1998, the Copyright Term Extension Act further extended copyright protection to the duration of the author's life plus 70 years for general copyrights and to 95 years from date of publication or 120 years from date of creation, whichever comes first, for works made for hire.
 Works copyrighted before 1978 have a duration of protection that depends on a variety of factors.

 Transfer of copyright

 Section 204 of the Act governs the transfer of ownership of copyrights.
 The section requires a copyright holder to sign a written instrument of conveyance that expressly transfers ownership of the copyright to the intended recipient for a transfer to be effective.
 Prior case law on this issue was conflicting, with some cases espousing a rule similar to section 204 and others reaching a quite different conclusion.

 In the 1942 New York case Pushman v.
 New York Graphic Society, for example, the court held that although a copyright in a work is distinct from a property right in a copy of the work, where the only existing copy of the work is transferred, the copyright is transferred along with the copy, unless expressly withheld by the author.
 Section 202 of the 1976 Act retains the property right/copyright distinction, but section 204 eliminates the inconsistent common law by assuming that the copyright is withheld by the author unless it is expressly transferred.

+The Act also codified the ability for writers and other artists who transfer or license their copyrights to others to act on termination rights, other than for works made for hire, 35 years after the publication of the work.
+This was intended to allow these people to renegotiate licensing or transfer agreements at the later period if the value of the work was not apparent at the time of creation.
+The law requires the creator to issue notice of termination at least 2 years prior to the 35-year date, giving the rights holder time to prepare.
+Terminations of grants executed on or after January 1, 1978, are governed by section 203 of the Act, while terminations of pre-1978 are governed by section 304, preserving authors' rights under the old renewal system.